- Latest NewsUp-to-date articles giving you information on best practice and policy changes.

 This is an ideal time to introduce your school to parents if they are not already aware of your existence.
 Parents are likely to talk with other parents about school options, so it is a great time to start building awareness.

 Position the school as helpful.
 Consider what dilemmas parents have at this stage and what you can provide to help, such as a guide to what to look for when choosing a school.
-Place these on your website and share via social media, clearly tagging the school name.
+Place these on your website and share via your social media channels, clearly tagging the school name.

 1-5 months prior to application period